malitsadok/gene_gene_interaction/README.md

 > ⚠️ Ensure file paths are updated correctly before running each step.
 Step 5 is run **once**, after all permutations are complete.

----

-This keeps the README **linear, compact, and readable** without tables, while maintaining **Inputs / Script / Output / Description** consistently.

-If you want, I can also **add small emojis or bullets** to visually separate steps, which makes it even more readable.
-Do you want me to do that?